Art Therapy for Mental Health

 Who Can Use Art Therapy?

-People of different ages or gender and diverse social backgrounds can use art therapy to promote wellness and positive mental health.
+People of different ages or genders and diverse social backgrounds can use art therapy to promote wellness and positive mental health.
 Since art is considered a universal form of expression and communication, it is accessible to all and aids people who find traditional forms of communication challenging.
-Generally, any person who finds it difficult to express their thoughts and emotions can use art therapy.
-The scope of art therapy is diverse and incorporates new age performing art as well as digital art and thus is only evolving into an even more diverse and inclusive type of therapy.
+Generally, any person who finds it difficult to express their thoughts and emotions can use art therapy for Mental Health.
+The scope of art therapy is diverse and incorporates new-age performing art as well as digital art, and thus, it is only evolving into an even more diverse and inclusive type of therapy.

 What Does an Art Therapist Do?